sriramcu/backup_work_folder/README.md

 ## Additional Information
-1. Type-specific file size restrictions, if enabled, will apply a stricter individual file size limit of 20 MB to files with the following extensions: [".mp4", ".mkv", ".h5", ".weights"]
+1. Type-specific file size restrictions, if enabled, will apply a stricter individual file size limit of 20 MB to files with the following extensions: [".mp4", ".mkv", ". h5", ".weights"].
+This can be configured using secret constants as mentioned in point number 3.
 2. The property specifying maximum number of files in a directory (-m) is meant to exclude folders like "train/cat" containing 500 cat images, etc.
-3. Code automatically handles excluding ".git" (harcoded) and "venv" (defined in VENV_FOLDER_NAME property in .env
-   ) folders from the
-   backup, in
-   cases where the sum of file sizes of all nested files and subfolders of these folders exceeds the normal individual file size limit (-fl).
+3. Code automatically handles excluding ".git" (harcoded) folders from the backup, in cases where the sum of file sizes of all nested files and subfolders of these folders exceeds the normal individual file size limit (-fl).
 This property cannot be configured on the command line, except by modifying "-fl".
+It can instead be configured by creating a module called "secret_constants.py" where we define excluded_dirs (list of str- [".git", "venv", etc]), restricted_extensions (list of str), restricted_max_file_size_mb (int)
-4. To upload individual files, follow setup instructions and then directly use `python upload_drive.py path/to/file.txt`
+4. To upload individual files, follow setup instructions and then directly use `python upload_drive.py -f path/to/file.txt`